sta199-fa20-002/website/content/syllabus/index.md

 ### Homework

+There will be three individual homework assignments in this course, one corresponding to each unit.
 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
-Homework must be typed up using R Markdown and GitHub and submitted in Gradescope.
+Homework must be typed up using R Markdown and GitHub and submitted as a PDF in Gradescope.

 Individual homework extensions will only be given for extenuating circumstances.
 Please contact Professor Tackett if you have an extenuating circumstance that prohibits you from completing the homework by the stated due date.